 If you have one or more symptoms, your doctor may test your urine (called a urinalysis) and your blood.
 They may also order imaging tests of your kidneys, such as an ultrasound.
 If tests detect something, your doctor may refer you to a specialist for a biopsy.
 This means they will take a small sample of tissue from the kidney to examine under a microscope.

 In most cases, there’s nothing you can do to prevent interstitial nephritis.
 You can reduce your risk of getting it by avoiding medicines that can cause the condition.

 Interstitial nephritis treatment

 Interstitial nephritis is caused by an underlying problem.
-So treatment depends on what is causing the condition.
+Treatment depends on what is causing the condition.
 If the problem is an infection, your doctor will treat the infection.
-If a medicine is causing it, he or she will probably have you stop taking the medicine.
+If a medicine is causing it, they will probably have you stop taking the medicine.
 In some cases, corticosteroids (medicines that reduce inflammation) may help.
 Dialysis, a treatment that uses a special machine to filter the blood, is sometimes necessary.

 Living with interstitial nephritis

 In most cases, interstitial nephritis is a short-term problem.
 Treatment of the underlying problem cures the condition.
 Rarely it can lead to long-term or permanent kidney damage, such as chronic kidney failure.
 This is more likely to happen in older adults.